espocrm/documentation/development/how-to-create-a-dashlet.md

     }
 }
 ```
-aclScope set to Account means that only users who have an access to Account scope will be able to add this dashlet.
+aclScope set to Account means that only users who have access to Account scope will be able to add this dashlet.

 There you can find how default dashlets defined: `application/Espo/Modules/Crm/Resources/metadata/dashlets`.